Cpeacocke4/avatar-quiz/README.md

 ### • **Bugs**
 #### **Fixed Bugs**
 During validation a few errors were returned for the index.html file, as listed below:

+* Structural error with h3 element used before h1: This bug was fixed simply by changing the h3 elements to h1.
+* An empty h1 element: This was simply fixed by adding text to the element.

 #### **Unfixed Bugs**
 There are no unfixed bugs within the website.